 Don’t make the mistake of not leveraging your existing contacts.

-Some of the smallest, new start-up online shops became successes becasue they leveraged theri freinds and family as sales people.
+Some of the smallest and new start-up online shops became successes because they leveraged their friends and family as sales

 13. Not blogging about your products